zouppen/virtaboksi/README.md

   second and third group.
 * **High current** support.
 With passive cooling, 20 A loads can be controlled.
-MOSFETs are capable of switching over 100 A continuous power in case cooling and traces are enforced.
+MOSFETs are capable of switching over 100 A continuous current in case where cooling and PCB traces are reinforced.
 * **Small** size: Thanks to transistor control, the size is way smaller than for three contactors of similar rating.
 * **Low losses**: Internal resistance <10mΩ.